 The students will develop their knowledge, skills and understanding of mathematical methods and concepts in the following areas:

 They will use their knowledge and understanding to make connections between mathematical concepts and apply the functional elements of mathematics in everyday and real-life situations.
 The content of the GCSE course is a natural progression from the Key Stage 3 syllabus.
-Topics covered in Year 9 will be revisited to ensure that progression through each unit of work is based on a solid foundation.

 How will I be assessed?